fractalide/fractalide-website-styx/content/hyperflow/hyperflow.md

         <div class="row">
             <div class="col-md-offset-3 col-md-6 col-xs-offset-1 col-xs-10">
                 <div class="text-center">
-                    <h2 class="sub_heading_blue">Hyperflow is a browser for smart contracts apps and cryptocurrencies</h2>
+                    <h2 class="sub_heading_blue">Hyperflow is a browser for smart contract apps and cryptocurrencies</h2>
                     <p>
-                      Hyperflow draws much inspiration from the 1980ies HyperCard application.
-It allows non-technical people to build and run problem solving apps.
-Though we will differ from HyperCard on these points.
+                      Hyperflow draws inspiration from HyperCard, one of the most successul hypermedia applications in the 1980s, pre-World Wide Web, and can be used regardless of technical know-how.
                     </p>
                 </div>
             </div>